Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Introduction

 \section{Introduction}

-Modern automated manufacturing lines consist of increasingly complex and diverse components \citep{xu2018industry}.
-While such systems enhance productivity and flexibility, their complexity makes fault diagnosis challenging and often requires sophisticated human expertise \citep{gonzalez2025enhancing}.
-Hence, fault cause identification is a primary challenge in automated manufacturing lines \citep{aldrini2024fault}.
-For example, when assembly misalignment occurs in a manufacturing line, operators need to broadly consider multiple potential causes such as incorrect robot teaching or loose fixed parts.
-However, non-expert operators often struggle to come up with potential causes due to their limited experience and knowledge of the specialized diagnosis process \citep{vogl2019review}.
-Under these circumstances, it is essential to leverage expert knowledge accumulated in past fault analyses through the integration of human experience and technological capabilities \citep{wan2023human,leo2019knowledge,burggraf2020knowledge}.
-By systematically drawing on such knowledge, operators can generate more reliable hypotheses and verify each candidate cause more effectively.
+Modern complex engineered systems, including automated manufacturing lines, consist of increasingly complex and diverse components \citep{xu2018industry}.
+While such systems enhance productivity and flexibility, their growing complexity makes fault diagnosis challenging and often requires sophisticated human expertise \citep{gonzalez2025enhancing}.
+Consequently, fault cause identification has become a fundamental challenge in complex engineered systems, with automated manufacturing lines representing a typical example \citep{aldrini2024fault}.
+For example, when assembly misalignment occurs in a manufacturing line, operators need to broadly consider multiple potential causes, such as incorrect robot teaching or loose fixed parts.
+However, non-expert operators often struggle to enumerate plausible fault causes due to limited experience and insufficient access to structured diagnostic knowledge \citep{vogl2019review}.
+Under such circumstances, it becomes essential to leverage expert knowledge accumulated in past fault analyses by integrating human experience with computational and knowledge-based technologies \citep{wan2023human,leo2019knowledge,burggraf2020knowledge}.
+By systematically drawing on such knowledge, diagnostic hypotheses can be generated more reliably, and candidate fault causes can be evaluated more effectively.